 Level 1 IT support serves as the first manned line of defense in addressing technical issues that customers encounter.
 These issues can range from forgotten passwords to software errors, and they can quickly become a bottleneck for support staff.
 In many cases, these issues can be resolved through simple solutions or by pointing customers to the information they need.

 Chatbots and conversational AI platforms can be integrated with existing IT support systems to provide customers with immediate assistance.
-Many companies are already doing so, such as InvGate Service Desk's AI-powered response suggestions.
+Many companies are already doing so, such as InvGate Service Management's AI-powered response suggestions.
 These can be used to answer common questions, provide guidance on how to solve common problems, and even troubleshoot technical issues.

 By leveraging natural language processing (NLP) and machine learning, chatbots can understand customer inquiries and provide appropriate responses.
 This not only reduces wait times for customers but also ensures that support staff can focus on more complex issues that require human intervention.